+The locations of census grids were established over time in clusters of three at random locations in the vicinity of the public walking tracks (Figures 1 and 2).
 Census grid sizes at the start of the study were 10 m2 in January 1996 and subsequently increased to 40 m2 by April 1996 during the chick fledging period.
 Being within the vicinity of public walking tracks allows faster traversing of the study site.
 The average distance from the centre of the nine census grid ranges between 1 to 61.7 m (mean distance is 25 m ± 17.4 m SD) from walking tracks.
 At the establishment of a census grid, an exhaustive grid-like search was conducted on foot by researchers traversing together in a line at every 1 metre within the grid boundaries.
 All occupied, empty, and potential (burrows in the processes of being dug out) were recorded.
 On three separate occasions (December 2009, January 2010, and December 2015) further searches by a seabird detection dog was conducted in each census grid to identify any missed burrows.
 Burrow occupancy rates in the nine study grids likely provide the most consistent and representative measure of burrow occupancy across the study area, as they are unaffected by the occasional preferential addition of active breeding burrows to the study burrow network outside of the study grids that has occurred in previous years.
 For this reason, trends in burrow occupancy rates within the study grids provide the best measure of whether black petrel burrow occupancy is increasing or decreasing within the study area (Figure 2).

 Up until the 2018/2019 season, when burrows are found outside of census grids, they are automatically added into the study if they are found within c.
 10 m of the public walking tracks, or if the burrow when found, contained a breeding adult that was previously banded as a chick.
-Currently any new burrows that are found are only added into the study if they are within the census grids (Figure 3) or contain a breeding adult that was previously banded as a chick.
+Currently any new burrows that are found are only added into the study if they are within the census grids or contain a breeding adult that was previously banded as a chick.
+The additional 282 arbitrarily selected study burrows were found through a combination of haphazard searching and seabird detection dogs.
+Other random burrows that are found further than c.
+10 m from public walking tracks are noted and are often returned to in order to increase the number of banded birds into the study but data on breeding status and occupancy is not collected.